 One of the most fun parts of a wedding is celebrating with all your loved ones at the reception, including cutting a rug on the dance floor.
-Of course, you'll spend quite a bit of time thinking of the perfect songs for those traditional wedding dances like your first dance, but you should also think about the overall flow of your reception music.
-You'll probably have a list of your favorite songs and "must plays" to add to your playlist or suggest to your DJ or cover band, but what about the songs that you don't want to hear?
+You'll spend quite a bit of time thinking of the perfect songs for those traditional wedding dances like your first dance, but you should also think about the overall flow of your reception music.
+You'll probably have a list of your favorite songs and "must-plays" to add to your playlist or suggest to your DJ or cover band, but what about the songs that you don't want to hear?

-When it comes to selecting the music for your reception, choosing songs for the "do not play" list is just as important as selecting the must-play songs!
-Is there anything more awkward than hearing some sad breakup song during a slow dance with your new spouse?
-I'm pretty sure that is not the kind of vibe you want to share on your happy day!
+When it comes to selecting the music for your reception, choosing songs for the "do not play" list is just as important as selecting the must-play songs.
 Even if a song is at the top of the music charts, it doesn't necessarily mean it's a good song for a wedding.
-So allow us to share some friendly advice on the types of songs (and some songs, in particular) that you should be sure to avoid playing at your wedding.

 Cheesy Group Dance Numbers